otrego/community/gettingstarted/codereview.md

     responded on a Pull Request in 24 hours, it's OK to ping the code-reviewer.

 1.  **Focus on Understanding** Focus on understanding the change first.
-What is the trying to do?
+What is the Pull Request trying to do?
 Feel free to ask questions!
 Otrego is about collaboration and part of collaboration is the learning that happens during Code Review.

 2.  **Make Suggestions** Go through each of the files in the Pull Request, making [suggestions and comments](https://google.github.io/eng-practices/review/).